-- 9.13 Notwithstanding the foregoing conditions staff may be permitted to change shifts one with another by mutual arrangement Overtime or other penalty provisions shall not apply in these instances.
+- 9.12 If a call back of less than a full shift is worked between two periods of duty of a full shift or more, a break of nine continuous hours must be provided, either before or after the call-back.
+If such a break has been provided before the call-back it does not have to be provided afterwards as well. - 9.13 Notwithstanding the foregoing conditions staff may be permitted to change shifts one with another by mutual arrangement Overtime or other penalty provisions shall not apply in these instances.
 For the purposes of public holidays, the employee working the shift or other duty shall take up all the entitlements due. - 9.14 Any duty, once commenced, shall be continuous unless otherwise agreed between the employer and the employee. - 9.15 A minimum of half an hour (unpaid) shall be allowed for a meal break in any shift lasting longer than five hours except that when the Registered Nurse is unable to be relieved from work for a meal break, they shall be allowed a meal on duty and this period shall be regarded as working time and paid accordingly.
 This shall also apply to Enrolled Nurses/Health Care Assistants on the night shift when they cannot be relieved for a meal break as outlined in clause 9.16 and on an afternoon shift when there are only two staff members on duty - 9.16 Breaks of ten minutes for morning tea, afternoon tea or supper where these occur during a duty, shall be allowed as time worked.
-Tea, coffee, milk, sugar and hot water will be provided free of charge.
+Tea, coffee, milk, sugar, and hot water will be provided free of charge.
 The company does not provide meals or food for employees.
 The company provides a meal for employees on night shift. - 9.17 The working week shall start and end at 2245 Sunday. - 9.18 A "duty" will be deemed to belong to the day on which the majority of it is worked. - 9.19 The Divisor for work hours is 2080.